 - Move Slowly: Take your time moving in and out of poses, and notice how each joint feels.

-- Use a Mirror: A quick glance helps you spot and fix alignment, especially when you’re learning.
+- Use a Mirror: A quick glance can help you compare what you feel with what you see, especially when you’re learning where your neutral range is.

 Pillar 2: Prioritizing Muscle Engagement